 Program Description

-YMCA of San Francisco's Youth & Government works to ensure that youth understand the principles of citizenship, leadership, and democracy, along with the Y's core values of caring, honesty, respect, and responsibility.
+YMCA of San Francisco's Youth & Government ensures that youth understand the principles of citizenship, leadership, and democracy, along with the Y's core values of caring, honesty, respect, and responsibility.
 We focus on values-based leadership and civic engagement among youth to strengthen their participation in our democracy.
-We hope to prepare them to be community change agents.
+We plan to prepare them to be community change agents.
 Our program fosters a space rooted in inclusive culture and equitable practices.

 The program provides tangible skills that prepare teens for success in their academic and professional pursuits.
-Various project-based activities work on developing individual skills, emphasizing teamwork and collaboration, and allows participants to share what they have learned.
-The program offers numerous opportunities for participants to serve in leadership positions, through appointments or elections.
+Various project-based activities work on developing individual skills, emphasizing teamwork and collaboration, and allow participants to share what they have learned.
+The program offers numerous opportunities for participants to serve in leadership positions through appointments or elections.

 Youth Leadership